Blaine Bartholomew, PhD

 Saurabh K. Bhardwaj, Graduate Student

 Originally from India

 M.Sc (Biotechnology), Panjab University, India

-Current research: To study the mechanism of chromatin remodeling by ISWI family of remodelers in yeast, which includes ISW1a, ISW1b and ISW2.
+Research interests: Mechanism of chromatin remodeling by the ISWI family of remodelers in yeast, including ISW1a, ISW1b and ISW2.

 Other interests: Playing cricket, chess and tennis.

 B.Sc. and M.Sc. degrees in Microbiology from the University of Calcutta.